Gaara95/website/arduino_basics/arduino_basics.md

 <img class="aligncenter wp-image-147 size-full" src="https://aaalearn.mystagingwebsite.com/wp-content/uploads/2018/04/serial_comms.png" alt="Serial" width="600" height="721" />

 ### The code
+Once you have uploaded this to the board hit the *Serial monitor* button, which is in the top right corner of the Arduino IDE, this opens a new window where all the data coming from the Arduino is displayed.

 ```
 // sends values read from analog input 0